Offered as: Minor

 All courses will be taught in a multimedia classroom with access to state-of-the-art technology.

-Students interested in the Media Communication minor can take their digital skills even further by majoring in Digital Technology & Culture (DTC), a program that focuses on web development and design, mobile applications, video production, 2D and 3D animation and game design.
-For more information on the DTC major, please visit here.
+Students interested in the Communication minor can take their digital skills even further by majoring in Digital Technology & Culture (DTC), a program that focuses on web development and design, mobile applications, video production, 2D and 3D animation and game design.
+For more information about the DTC major, please visit here.